radiantnode/radiantnode/README.md

 ### Hi there 👋

-I am a software engineer living in Allen, Texas with my wife and dog.
+I am a software engineer with 15+ years of experience making computers do things for money and fun.
+I live in Allen, Texas with my wife and our dog.

+###### Weather in Allen

 <!-- WEATHER:BEGIN -->